NIME-conference/NIME-bibliography/README.md

 The script `scripts/harmonise_bibtex_file.py` can be used to ensure that proceedings files are in the above format.

-Special charachters in the .bib file should be written in LaTeX code.
+Special characters in the `.bib` file should be written in LaTeX code.

 Editing / Updates
 --------